 What Omnibus I changed for Belgian companies

 For Belgium, this means the vast majority of those 2,280 companies that the IBR/IRE identified as in scope under the original thresholds will fall out.
 A company with 600 employees and €200M turnover is no longer subject to mandatory CSRD reporting.
+Nobody enjoys telling a client they spent a year preparing for an obligation that just evaporated, but that is the conversation many engagement partners (EPs) are having right now.

 Member states must transpose Omnibus I by 19 March 2027.
 Belgium has not yet adopted implementing legislation.
 Until transposition, the original Belgian CSRD law (30 December 2024) remains the applicable legal framework.
 Wave 1 entities continue reporting under the existing rules regardless.

-The Omnibus I Directive gives member states the option to exempt Wave 1 entities that fall below the new thresholds for FY 2025 and FY 2026.
+Omnibus I also gives member states the option to exempt Wave 1 entities that fall below the new thresholds for FY 2025 and FY 2026.
 Whether Belgium exercises this option will depend on the transposition legislation.
 The IBR/IRE and the FSMA (Financial Services and Markets Authority) are monitoring this closely.

 For Belgian audit firms, the Omnibus I changes create a bifurcated market.
-A small number of very large companies (multinationals, listed groups, financial institutions) will remain in scope for mandatory CSRD reporting and statutory assurance.
+A small number of very large companies (multinationals and listed groups, plus financial institutions) will remain in scope for mandatory CSRD reporting and statutory assurance.
 A much larger number of companies that were preparing for Wave 2 will need to decide whether to report voluntarily.
 Value chain pressure from their larger customers will be the primary driver, and the VSME standard (published by the European Commission in July 2025) provides the reporting framework for voluntary adopters.

 Who can provide sustainability assurance in Belgium